VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Household Dvmt for metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/AADVMTModel_df.R
-  + Output model object: data/AADVMTModel_df.rda
+  + Model object: data/AADVMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: Household Dvmt for non-metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/AADVMTModel_df.R
-  + Output model object: data/AADVMTModel_df.rda
+  + Model object: data/AADVMTModel_df.rda
   + Notes: This model uses confidential spatial elements of the NHTS 2009 data to link to the EPA Smart Location Database.
 The estimated models are included with the package but not the estimation dataset.

 * Model name: 95th percentile DVMT model for metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/HouseholdDvmtQuantileEstimation.R
-  + Output model object: data/DvmtModel_ls.rda
+  + Model object: data/DvmtModel_ls.rda
   + Notes: These models and estimation scripts are included in this package and were transferred from the VEHouseholdTravel module

 * Model name: 95th percentile DVMT model for non-metropolitan households
   + Model type: Linear regression
   + Estimation data: inst/extdata/sources.md, confidential data not included in package
-  + Estimation approach: Pre-estimated, saved objects in data-raw/estimated
+  + Estimation method: Pre-estimated, saved objects in data-raw/estimated
   + Estimation script: data-raw/HouseholdDvmtQuantileEstimation.R
-  + Output model object: data/DvmtModel_ls.rda
+  + Model object: data/DvmtModel_ls.rda
   + Notes: These models and estimation scripts are included in this package and were transferred from the VEHouseholdTravel module

 ####  PredictDrivers